NZMSA/2017-Phase-1-Module-2/6. Integrate Database to solution/6.4 Integrating Easy Tables with Xamarin.Forms (POST Request)/README.md

 NOTE: If no `Id` is present, an `ArgumentException` is raised.

-To edit an existing timeline entry in our backend, we can invoke a `DeleteAsync(notHotDogModel)` method call, where `notHotDogModel` is a Timeline object.
+To edit an existing notHotDogModel entry in our backend, we can invoke a `DeleteAsync(notHotDogModel)` method call, where `notHotDogModel` is a NotHotDogModel object.
 Likewise information concerning `Id` applies to delete as well.

-Lets create a `DeleteTimeline` method in our `AzureManager` activity
+Lets create a `DeleteHotDogInformation` method in our `AzureManager` activity
 ```Csharp
     public async Task DeleteHotDogInformation(NotHotDogModel notHotDogModel) {
         await this.notHotDogTable.DeleteAsync(notHotDogModel);